The Wineo and Me

 We walk past without a word, leaving him amidst the shattered bottles from attempts to drown the pain.
 Tomorrow I believe I will sit down in anticipation and try to open that book and read a verse from his world.And with careing and understanding, I may find my name written in his next chapter entitled "Friend", and a bright future we both shall see.
 Sitting in the shadows of your world, The Wineo and Me!

-Read more articles by Kevin Jarrell or search for articles on the same topic or others.
+Read more articles by Kevin Jarrell or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link:

 New Release Christian Books for Free for a Simple Review.

 NEW - Surprise Me With an Article - Click here for a random URL